abuasiyah/Linux-learning-module-README.md/level_3-4.md

 ``` bash
 cd inhere/
 ```
-we then do ls to check a file, but nothing comes up meaning that the file we are looking for maybe hidden
+We then do ls to check a file, but nothing comes up meaning that the file we are looking for maybe hidden

 <img width="256" height="43" alt="image" src="https://github.com/user-attachments/assets/4e794470-9bf8-44ed-ac3f-10b2b3274d35" />